md-zaman/docker-learning/Mosh/Readme.md.txt

     -G
     - creates/sets up the primary group of the user

-3. Type the following command and understandd it: addgroup app
+3. Type the following command and understand it: addgroup app
     - creates a group
     adduser -S -G app app